 Homeowners looking to downsize often have a loan-to-value (LTV) ratio of 50% or less, granting them access to the most competitive rates on the market.
 Additionally, automated valuations (AVMs) streamline the process, leading to further cost savings.
 Bridging loans can be arranged swiftly, typically within three to five weeks, making them ideal for borrowers willing to pay for the convenience of quick access to finance.

 Bridging finance offers homeowners greater flexibility and efficiency when it comes to moving house, especially for downsizing purposes.
 By utilising regulated bridging loans and developing a sound exit strategy, homeowners can access the cash locked in their existing property, purchase a new home, and repay the bridging loan upon selling their current home.
-It’s essential to seek advice from mortgage brokers experienced in bridging finance to ensure the most suitable solution for individual needs.
+It’s essential to seek advice from a bridging finance broker to ensure the most suitable solution for individual needs.
 By dispelling myths and understanding the intricacies of this financing option, homeowners can unlock the opportunities and benefits of bridging finance in the mortgage market.